stoneyzjw/snippetbox/README.md

 We'll begin in our cmd/web/handlers.go file and update our snippetCreatePost so that a flash message is added to the user's session data if - and only if - the snippet was created successfully.
 Like so.

+## Auto-displaying flash messages

+A little improvement we can make (which will save us some work later in the project) is to automate the display of flash messages, so that any message is automatically included the next time any page is rendered.

+We can do this by adding any flash message to the template data via the newTemplateData() helper method that we made earlier, like so: